 Hales further switched things up by tracking his vocals at the same time as he recorded his keyboards instead of the traditional ways of recording the vocals last.
 “I’d always be amazed that I played the piano completely differently on stage than I did in the studio and I sang completely differently,” he says.
 “I like a lot of how that was and I thought, how do I get that when we record'”

 Despite his proclamation to quit touring, Hales will take to the road for short stints for “Magnetic North” if, for nothing else, to give his latest collection of kids their due.
 “These songs, quite apart from me as their guardian, really want to be out in the world,” he says.
 “They don’t want to be hidden away.
 These songs are demanding it.
 I feel like I’m being pushed along by these little spindly hands.”
 And, like any good parent, all he wants is what’s best for his children.

-All American Speakers is a speakers bureau and booking agency providing information on booking Aqualung for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Aqualung speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Aqualung for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Aqualung speaking fees, availability, speech topics and cost to hire for your next live or virtual event.